-A comprehensive exhibition about Suriname opens at De Nieuwe Kerk Amsterdam on Saturday 5 October 2019.
-The Great Suriname Exhibition tells the fascinating story of the country and its inhabitants, a community of people from different backgrounds.
-The exhibition covers the entire cultural history of Suriname, from the earliest settlements to the independent republic it is today.
-This is the biography of one of South America’s most diverse countries.
-The exhibition closes on 2 February 2020.
+This comprehensive exhibition about Surinam, former Dutch colony, tells the fascinating story of this South American country and its people, coming from very different backgrounds.
+The exhibition covers the entire cultural history of Surinam, from the earliest native settlements, the colonial period with the plantations and slave trade to the independent republic it is today.
+On show until 2 February 2020.

 Unexpected and personal perspectives

 The exhibition presents a comprehensive view of Suriname in all its aspects and offers surprising perspectives.
 There are many eye-opening revelations about the original inhabitants, plantation culture, slavery, contract workers, cultural diversity, the historic inner city of Paramaribo, the Suriname River and the country’s rich flora and fauna.
 The exhibition covers well-known historical events but also gives the people of Suriname a voice, as they tell their personal stories in interviews and audiovisual presentations.

 In conjunction with the exhibition, De Nieuwe Kerk is organising The Great Suriname Photo Competition.
 Members of the public can participate by sharing their own memories, photos or experiences of Suriname.
 The winning photograph – chosen by a prestigious jury – will be used in the advertising campaign and given a place in the exhibition.
 Every month a new winner will be selected and added to the exhibition.
 The contest begins on Thursday 1 August.
 Submissions can be uploaded to De Nieuwe Kerk website.